jcmeulle/nba_gini/README.md

-# nba_gini
+# NBA Gini Coefficient over Time

-a quick exercise in plotting the gini coefficient for the NBA
+This is a quick exercise in plotting the Gini coefficient for the NBA over time.
+Dataset is "newsals" and the actual code is "ginis".